Benn's 5th goal in 6 games helps Stars beat Oilers 4-1

 At 1:51 of the third period, Janmark passed from the slot across to Ritchie to the left of the net.
 Ritchie scored his first goal of the season by fitting the puck between Koskinen and the left goalpost.

-NOTES: Edmonton C Connor McDavid and C Ryan Spooner missed the game because of illness. ...
-Oilers coach Ken Hitchcock returned to Dallas for the first time since coaching the Stars last season.
+NOTES: Edmonton C Connor McDavid and C Ryan Spooner missed the game because of illness.
+Stars coach Jim Montgomery said McDavid's absence helped Dallas.
+"We never had to be aware of him on the ice." ...
+Hitchcock returned to Dallas for the first time since coaching the Stars last season.
 The Edmonton native took over the Oilers on Nov.
 20. ...
 The Stars are 8-0-1 vs. Pacific Division this season, including 1-0-1 vs. the Oilers. ...
 The teams' final meeting will be on March 28 at Edmonton.

 UP NEXT